Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 - Know what temperature range you're comfortable in

-- Mentally factor in wind and humidity (most people ignore these)
+- Mentally factor in wind and humidity (most people skip these)

-- Interpret precipitation probability correctly (30% doesn't mean "probably not")
+- Read precipitation chances correctly (30% doesn't mean "probably not")

-- Compare multiple hours to find the best one
+- Compare a handful of hours to find the best one

-- Ignore any factor you don't understand or can't see (heat index, UV, air quality)
+- Ignore anything you can't see (heat index, UV, air quality)

-- If you're a dog walker, figure out pavement temperature from air temperature (you can't)
+- If you walk a dog, guess pavement temperature from air temperature (you can't)

-It takes 2-3 minutes, involves guesswork, and misses several factors that meaningfully affect your walk.
+It takes a couple of minutes, involves guesswork, and quietly misses things that matter for the walk.

 The Walk Window Experience